How to Get to Moraine Lake & Lake Louise – HIKE | BIKE | SHUTTLE

 Lake Louise

-• Fairmont Chateau Lake Louise – this is a bucket list stay in the Canadian Rockies!
+• Fairmont Chateau Lake Louise – this is a bucket list stay in the Canadian Rockies.
 The Fairmont is located on the edge of Lake Louise.
-The view from the hotel widows are amazing and guests at the Fairmont are the only people eligible to use the complimentary canoe rentals at sunrise.
+The view from the hotel windows are amazing and guests at the Fairmont are the only people eligible to use the canoe rentals at sunrise.

 • HI Lake Louise Hostel – for the backpacker looking to save a few $ and meet people along the way.
 Book in advance (Jan/Feb) as the hostel fills up early in the year.